Crossbills [8th Green] |

 Played a couple of times on the Blue course this weekend and had a walk around the Red course.
 It itsnoticeable that the rough is getting longer.
 One of the more attractive plants that you may come across if your driving is errant is the Musk Mallow.
 There are plenty on the Red course.
 This one was behind the 4th.

-Musk Mallow [4th Red]
+Musk Mallow [4th Red] |

 I have looked hard, but seen very few snakes around the estate over the last three or four years.
 Last week I saw a very small grass snake next to the 13th tee on the Red but was unable to get a photo before it slithered off.
 On the Blue course however I came across this Grass Snake in front of the 2nd tee.
 It had captured a frog, and unless I have badly misread the situation, the frog was having a pretty bad time.

 Snakes are able to dislocate their jaws in order to swallow prey that is wider than their mouth.
-Even with this tick this snake looked to have bitten off more than it could swallow.
+Even with this trick this snake looked to have bitten off more than it could swallow.

-Grass Snake [2nd Blue]
+Grass Snake [2nd Blue] |

 There were a pair of Spotted Flycathers around the 3rd and 9th on the Blue.

-Spotted Flycatcher [8th Blue]
+Spotted Flycatcher [8th Blue] |

 After the excitement of hearing and occasionally seeing a Lesser Whitethroat on the 5th Red in May I came across a pair of Common Whitethroats today, clearly nesting close by.
 These are a little less secretive than the Lesser Whitethroat and I was able to get a couple of photos.
 The male is in the top photo and is a little more colourful than the female (bottom photo)

-Whitethroats [5th Red]
+Whitethroats [5th Red] |

 It is good to see that the Stock Doves are still nesting somewhere near the greenkeepers' shed on the 16th Blue.
 This pair was on the roof today.

-Stock Dovers [16th Blue]
+Stock Dovers [16th Blue] |

-Burnished Brass Diachrysia chrysitis [car park]
+Burnished Brass Diachrysia chrysitis [car park] |

 I played the front nine of the Blue this evening.
 This large bracket fungus is growing on one of the willows by the second tee.
 I think that it is Dryad' Saddle - sometimes called pheasant’s back because the brown scales on top give the appearance of a pheasant’s plumage

-Dryad's Saddle Cerioporus squamous [2nd Blue]
+Dryad's Saddle Cerioporus squamous [2nd Blue] |

 There are two types of geese commonly found at Frilford.
 Canada Geese are the most common.
 There were 8 of them next to the 8th tee today.
 4 of them joined me on tee, bravely standing directly in front - presumably to get a good view of my swing.

-Canada Geese [8th Blue]
+Canada Geese [8th Blue] |

 The other geese that are commonly on the course are Greylag Geese.
 In April I came across this individual on the 4th that looks like a hybrid between the two species:

-Canada x Greylag Goose [4th Blue]
+Canada x Greylag Goose [4th Blue] |

 I played the Blue course again today.
 Nice to see the Yellow Flag Irises coming into flower in the marshy area on the 9th.

-Yellow Flag Iris pseudacorus [9th Blue]
+Yellow Flag Iris pseudacorus [9th Blue] |

 Had a walk around the estate today.
 This year I have heard a Lesser Whitethroat on the course for the first time in a few years.
 Its territory seems to be centred around the footpath to the left of the 5th on the Red course.
 They are easy to hear, but virtually impossible to see or photograph as they generally stay hidden in bushes.
 In several hours of trying, this is the best picture that I managed to get.

-Lesser Whitethroat [5th Red]
+Lesser Whitethroat [5th Red] |

 There also Linnets nesting in the gorse in this area.
 They are a little less secretive and there are lots of them.

-Linnet [5th Red]
+Linnet [5th Red] |

 A little lower down the footpath you can find a patch of Heath Dog Violets, one of Frilford's speciality flowers.
 They are a bit bluer than the more common violets and have a yellow spur.

-Heath Dog Violet Viola canina [4th Red]
+Heath Dog Violet Viola canina [4th Red] |

 Cinnabar moths are quite common on the courses at this time of year.
 They have distinctive red colouring and fly during the day.
 Later in the year, look out for their black and yellow caterpillars.
 This one was on the grass on the 1st Blue.

-Cinnabar Tyria jacobaeae [1st Blue]
+Cinnabar Tyria jacobaeae [1st Blue] |

 Also on the 1st Blue I came across this freshwater mussel shell.
 I suspect that this may have been eaten by an otter and left on the fairway.

-Freshwater Mussel [1st Blue]
+Freshwater Mussel [1st Blue] |

 I haven't posted for a while as I haven't seen much to write about over the winter.
 There seem to have been the normal flocks of Redpoll and Siskins and quite a few Redwing, such as the one below, but nothing too spectacular.

-Redwing [1st Blue]
+Redwing [1st Blue] |

 However, today I went for a walk around the front few holes of the Blue this morning and came across a pair of Teal on the pond by the 3rd.
 These are small ducks and the male is quite spectacular when you see it in the sunlight.
 The male has a red and green head, whilst the female is dressed for camouflage rather than show.
 This is the first time that I have seen them on the estate and whilst they may be looking to nest, I suspect that the resumption of play on the opening holes of the Blue may put them off.

-Teal - male [3rd Blue]
+Teal - male [3rd Blue] |

-Teal - female [3rd Blue]
+Teal - female [3rd Blue] |

-Coot [3rd Blue]
+Coot [3rd Blue] |

 I haven't seen much of note around the estate for the past couple of months, so haven't posted for a while, but I played golf this weekend in the sunshine (Saturday) and the rain (Sunday) and came across a few things.
 I saw a stoat for the first time in a while on the 11th Blue, but it was too quick for me to get to my bag and get the camera.